How Does Social Media Alter Our Perception of Reality?

 The need for Christ-focused and biblically grounded people is why Grace College exists.
 This is where students can come and learn how to effectively engage the world as we know it.
 After all, we can either choose to engage with the world as it really is, or we can stick our heads in the sand and blindly proclaim yesteryear as the better year.

 Are you interested in making a true impact on this world?
-Click the link below to discover how Grace College can help you in this endeavor.
+Click here to discover how Grace College can help you in this endeavor.